gnembon/fabric-carpet/docs/scarpet/api/Entities.md

 ### `query(e,'effect',name?)`

 Without extra arguments, it returns list of effect active on a living entity.
-Each entry is a triple of short effect name, amplifier, and remaining duration.
+Each entry is a triple of short effect name, amplifier, and remaining duration in ticks.
 With an argument, if the living entity has not that potion active, returns `null`, otherwise return a tuple of amplifier and remaining duration.

 <pre>